-“Playing with the design…you have brands in the specialty channel, even trickling into mainstream, that are predominantly very masculine, very bold, very explosive like Muscle Milk or Core Power,” said Mark Olivieri, SVP of Marketing at OWYN, told NutraIngredients-USA.
+“Playing with the design…you have brands in the specialty channel, even trickling into mainstream, that are predominantly very masculine, very bold, very explosive like Muscle Milk or Core Power,” Mark Olivieri, SVP of Marketing at OWYN, told NutraIngredients-USA.

 “From our position, those brands are super polarizing, very masculine, and do not do a good job marketing to all users within the category, all users who are interested in protein.
 From our research we know it’s not just males who want protein, it’s also female-driven.”